Data-Education-in-Schools/CityFibre-L6-Rexemplar/README.md

 Lessons using skeletal R-code, utilising the Tidyverse and ggplot can be found in the **code/** directory

-Worked answers and example output can be found in teh **worked_answers/** directory.
+Worked answers and example output can be found in the **worked_answers/** directory.

 This exemplar has been developed by Jo Watts (jo@effini.com) and supported by the Data Education in Schools team at Edinburgh University.